 Children are taught to apply their maths to solve problems, including breaking down problems into small steps and persevering in finding solutions.

-Practical work is used to support learning, particularly for younger children.
+Practical work is used to support learning, for children of all ages.
 Children are also given many opportunities to understand how maths relates to everyday life.